zhol0777/is-this-good/VENDORS.md

 # Vendor List (WIP)

 Vendors are listed for their in stock purchases, not GBs.
-Listings are incomplete for EU, Asia regions.
+Listings are incomplete for Asia.

 - [Vendor List (WIP)](#vendor-list-wip)
   - [North America](#north-america)